We take the security of

 New releases for OpenSSL updates¶

-of version 1.0.1 on macOS, to ease installation.
+on Windows, macOS, and Linux respectively, to ease installation.
 Due to this,

 Like all our other releases, this will be announced on the mailing list and we strongly recommend that you upgrade as soon as possible.